phillip-motion/Canvalry-scripts/README.md

 ## Check Update from Github
 Simple script to compare update versions against a json file and log a console alert.

+### Notes
+Some scripts make web API calls simply to check for updates.
+Please feel free to open pull requests and contribute!
+Licensed under the MIT license.

 Brought to you by the Canva Creative Team.